 Most push lawn mowers for sale today are either powered by petrol or electric motors, and there are a few compelling reasons to going with either option.

-come in two varieties, or .
+Electric push lawn mowers come in two varieties, battery-powered or corded.
 They're a greener option, but there are also limitations that come with this.
 Corded push lawn mowers have a limited range and battery push lawn mowers are always at a risk of running out of juice before you've finished the job.
 This makes electric lawn mowers better for smaller lawns.

 Other features to consider

-- Type of ignition: Some lawn mowers while others require pulling a cord.
+- Type of ignition: Some lawn mowers start with the push of a button while others require pulling a cord.
 If you have strength and dexterity limitations, you should be aware of this.

 - Size of wheels: Lawn mowers with big wheels handle rough ground easier, but smaller wheels on more lightweight models can be easier to manoeuvre and turn.